Breakfast with Al

 We serve real Mahnomin porridge made with wild rice that we bring in from White Earth Reservation.
 It's a native Minnesota dish that was first created by the voyageurs.
 The wild rice is cooked with cream, berries, and nuts.
 It's become a big hit here in the office; our guests like it so much they keep asking for the recipe.
 I would like to add a special thank you to Mitch Omer and his staff at Hell's Kitchen in Minneapolis for allowing us to use their Mahnomin Porridge recipe, which you can find below.

-Breakfasts take place every Wednesday morning that the Senate is in session from 8:30-9:30am eastern in the Hart Senate Office Building, Room 309.
-Due to the Sequester, the Senate Office Buildings have fewer doors open, which is leading to longer lines to enter the building.
+Breakfasts take place every Wednesday morning that the Senate is in session from 8:45-9:45am eastern in the Hart Senate Office Building, Room 309.
+We have a lot of visitors during the spring and summer months, leading to longer lines to enter the building.
 We recommend that you budget extra time when planning your travel to our office.

 Please sign up so we know how much Mahnomin porridge to make.